chsiva/Docker/README.md

     Proficient knowledge with Helm charts to manage and release of helm packages.

+# Helm Use cases:

+    Think that you have a couple squads that develop microservice for some company.
+    If you can make a Chart that works for most of them, the deploy of each  microservices would differ only by the image and the resources required.
+    This way you get an standardized deployment and easier to all developers.

+    Another use case is deploying applications which requires a lot of moving parts.
+    For example, if you want to deploy a Grafana server on Kubernetes you're probably going to need at least a Deployment and a Configmap, then you would need a service that matches this deployment.
+And if you want to expose it to the internet you need an ingress too.

+    One relatively simple application, would require 4 different YAMLs that you would to manually configure and make sure everything is correct instead you could do a simple helm install and reuse the configuration that someone has already made, sometimes even the company who created the Application.

 # No, unless the the container has been terminated or we have destroyed the container, but the data will be there is no loss of the data if you just exit that